Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 A short general note before we continue.

-In V1, our functions returned RX5 `Observable` instances in some cases, most notably `pond.observe`.
+In V1, our functions returned [rxjs](https://rxjs-dev.firebaseapp.com/) version 5 `Observable`
+instances in some cases, most notably `pond.observe`.

-In V2, we have switched to plain callback-style interfaces everywhere, for a number of reasons.
-If you would still rather work with Observables, that’s very easy, please [see here](LINKPLS)
+In V2, we have switched to plain callback-style interfaces everywhere.
+This way, you don’t have to understand rxjs to get started with the Pond.
+And in case you already are an ardent disciple of Reactive Programming, you are now free to plug the Pond into the rxjs (or competitor) version of your choice.
+Please [see here](LINKPLS) for a small guide.

 ## Fish